DegenStrategy/DEGEN/readme.md

 # 🦍 DegenStrategy: The $DEGEN-Fueled Roast of MicroStrategy! 🤑

 YO, DEGENS!
-Welcome to **DegenStrategy ($DEGEN)**, the most *savage* decentralized protocol in the blockchain jungle! 🌴💸 We’re not stacking dusty Bitcoin like MicroStrategy — we’re HODLing **$DEGEN**, the most *ape-shit* token in DeFi! 🦍 Get ready to farm, stake, and meme your way to the MOON! 🌙😈
+Welcome to **DegenStrategy ($DEGEN)**, the most *savage* decentralized protocol in the blockchain jungle! 🌴💸 We’re not stacking dusty Bitcoin like MicroStrategy — we’re HODLing **$OINK**, the most *ape-shit* token in DeFi! 🦍 Get ready to farm, stake, and meme your way to the MOON! 🌙😈

 This ain’t no normie yield farm — it’s the **$DEGEN STRATEGY**, where wallets get thicc and vibes get lit! 🔥 So grab your MetaMask, crank the *HODL tunes*, and let’s yeet some bananas! 🍌🚀